DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 customers are bombarded with the same information from different channels.
-It is about the integration of cultures, technologies, marketing strategies, elements of the organisation and understanding different consumer patterns; not exactly a trivial matter (PWC, 2007).
+It is about the integration of cultures, technologies, marketing strategies, elements of the organisation and understanding different consumer patterns; not exactly a trivial matter (PwC, 2007).

 Even more important: there are also negative ’drivers’ (Sharma & Mehrotra, 2007).
 Firstly, the revenue drops when multiple channels are